Talking with children about tragedies and violence

 Discover age-specific suggestions that can help guide conversations with children during and after tragedies.

-The National Child Traumatic Stress Network, as well as other organizations, offers tips for talking to children about the shooting and other traumatic events.
-Remember as you consider these suggestions that a child’s reaction to tragic events often is shaped by adult responses.
+The National Child Traumatic Stress Network, as well as other organizations, offers tips for age-related reactions to traumatic events.
+Remember as you consider suggestions, a child’s reaction to tragic events often is shaped by adult responses.
 Also, there can be cultural differences in how individuals and families react.

 General tips when talking to children about a tragedy

-- Open the conversation.
-Talk about the trauma, whether it is the Las Vegas concert shooting or something else.
-Not talking about it can create even more of a sense of fear for a child.
-From Facebook to Twitter to 24/7 news coverage to newspaper headlines, it is highly unlikely they haven’t heard.
+• Open the conversation.
+Talk about the trauma, whether it is a national or local story, fear or concern of safety for self and others, or something else entirely.
+Not talking about it can create even more fear for a child.
+From social media to 24/7 news coverage, it is highly unlikely they haven’t heard.

-- Encourage questions and answer the questions directly.
-Potentially, there could be some very difficult questions.
-Depending on what has occurred, they might worry if it could happen to a parent or themselves, at a workplace or a school.
+• Encourage questions and answer the questions directly.
+There is always a potential for very difficult questions.
+Depending on what has occurred, they might worry if it could happen to a loved one or themselves, at a workplace or a school.
 The concern about re-occurrence will be an issue.
 Reassurance and discussion of risk is important and it provides an opportunity to review your family plans for keeping safe.

 Age-appropriate considerations